Skip to main content

 A new roadmap to safer chemistry for retailers, manufacturers, and government

-The four essential elements are critical to charting a new course for our society away from the most dangerous chemicals and plastics and towards a healthier, toxic-free future for people, communities, workers, wildlife, and the environment.
+The essential elements are critical to charting a new course for our society away from the most dangerous chemicals and plastics and towards a healthier, toxic-free future for people, communities, workers, wildlife, and the environment.

 For more than 40 years, Toxic-Free Future has demonstrated in policy and practice that it is possible to shift our economy away from the most dangerous chemicals and plastics and towards safer, low-hazard chemicals and materials.
-Building on this legacy, we developed The Four Essential Elements for a Toxic-Free Future — a roadmap for businesses and governments to create a healthier and more sustainable world.
+Building on this legacy, we developed The Essential Elements for a Healthier Future — a roadmap for businesses and governments to create a healthier and more sustainable world.

-The Four Essential Elements for a Toxic-Free Future
+The Essential Elements for a Healthier Future

 Our Goals